 For criminal matters, cases are considered urgent based on the type of appeal or any special issues like expected release dates or vulnerable defendants.
 The criminal division is also hearing cases remotely whenever possible.

 The courts have also halted all ongoing actions for housing possession, part of broader new government measures intended to protect renters from eviction amid the crisis.

 » Northern Ireland

-The courts in Northern Ireland have consolidated all matters in the Royal Courts of Justice, Laganside Courts, Lisborn, Dungannon and Londonderry.
+The courts in Northern Ireland have begun reopening courthouses after initially consolidating all matters in a handful of venues.

-Jury trials are due to start up again at Laganside Courts in Belfast starting Aug.
+Jury trials have started up again at Laganside Courts in Belfast starting Aug.
 19 and the judiciary is working on plans for other crown courts to resume operations in September.

 Scotland's courts have reopened and the tribunals will begin resuming soon, but the head of the courts system has warned that with distancing requirements the courts' physical capacity may be just 30% of their previous levels.
 That is expected to lead to significantly longer timelines for cases, especially criminal trials.